google/oboe/apps/OboeTester/README.md

 # Oboe Tester

-Test Oboe using an Interactive App
+Test Oboe using an Interactive App.

+Download the top level oboe repository from GitHub Then use Android Studio to build the app in this folder.

 ## Test Output

 Test opening, starting, stopping and closing a stream.

 ## Test Input

+Test input streams.
+Displays current volume

 ## Tap to Tone Latency